ftheberge/Hypergraph_Clustering/README.md

 # Hypergraph_Clustering
-Modularity and clustering for hypergraphs using HyperNetX (HNX) represention
+Modularity and clustering for hypergraphs using HyperNetX (HNX) representation

+**This is work in progress**

 HyperNetX details can be found at: https://github.com/pnnl/HyperNetX